Itineraries – Start in Baton Rouge and enjoy…

 A. History and Culture

 Learn about the state’s political history at the Old State Capitol downtown to learn all about the legendary Huey P. Long.
-You won’t want to miss their brand-new exhibit on Sarah Morgan, the Capitol’s ghost-in-residence!
+You won’t want to miss their exhibit on Sarah Morgan, the Capitol’s ghost-in-residence!
 While you’re downtown, head to the levees and check out the Mighty Mississippi River before heading over to the Old Governor’s Mansion.

 You’ll also want to check out the Louisiana State Museum on 4th Street to learn about the rich history and culture of The Pelican State.
 Or, you could visit the Rural Life Museum to catch a glimpse of the folk architecture, tools, utensils and farming equipment of the diverse cultures that settled and farmed preindustrial Louisiana.